entropic-dev/boltzmann/docs/content/_index.md

         adding nodemon @ ^2.0.4 (dev)
     writing updated package.json...
     running package install...
-Boltzmann at 0.1.9 with githubci, ping, status
+Boltzmann at 0.2.0-alpha1 with githubci, ping, redis, status
 ```

 As you can see, boltzmann informs you about what top-level dependencies it is adding